CodeAndHammer/ligaro/src/pages/bio.md

 # Timothy Brits

-I'm an eco-socialist passionate about creating positive change through advocacy and critical thinking.
-As a developer, I explore the complex relationships between technology, society, and the environment.
-I'm also deeply committed to human rights work, believing in the power of collective action and systemic change to address our most pressing challenges.
-You can find my articles and thoughts on these topics at The Red Soil.
+I’m an eco-socialist and developer passionate about human rights, Palestine, and the struggles of the Global South.
+I write at The Red Soil about liberation, solidarity, and the fight for a just world.

 ## Let's Connect!